 As someone who has eaten their fair share of Tofurkey for the Holidays, this year we are switching it up and adding a little oomph to the Holidays with this plant-based lasagna instead!

 If you've never tried puttanesca before, it is an Italian pasta dish traditionally made with a sauce containing anchovies, capers, and olives (source).
 It has a delicious salty & briny flavor that, when combined with acidic tomatoes, is BEYOND delicious!

 Cook lasagna noodles

-The first step in this recipe to to pre-cook the noodles.
+The first step in this recipe is to pre-cook the noodles.
 Simply boil water and make sure that it is salty so the noodles don't stick together.
-Then, cook the vegan lasagna pasta sheets, strain, and lay them flat on a sheet of parchment paper until you are ready to layer the lasagna.
+Then, cook the vegan lasagna pasta sheets, strain them, and lay them flat on a sheet of parchment paper until you are ready to layer the lasagna.

 Make the vegan tofu ricotta

 While the noodles are cooking, make the tofu ricotta!
 Making a dairy-free ricotta cheese substitute is actually SUPER easy and is all about having a good blender.
 Simply gather the ingredients, add to a blender, and blend until smooth.
 Just make sure to rinse & strain the frozen spinach of any excess water before adding for the best texture!

 Tofu is actually an amazing dairy-free ricotta cheese substitute for this recipe.
 While you will want to press the tofu before using it to get out excess water, some firm tofu is going to contain more moisture than others.
 That's why I included the optional 2 Tbsp of oat milk- really firm tofu may need a little extra milk to get the right texture.
 The end result should be tofu ricotta that is creamy, thick, and spreadable!

 P.S- Because we are using tofu in this recipe, it is truly a high-protein lasagna with 14 grams of protein per serving!

 Make the vegan puttanesca sauce